incandenza-11/blockout2024/README.md

 ## Contribute

-The list of usernames that will be blocked when executed are:
+The list of usernames that will be blocked when executed arein the following files:

 - `instagram_usernames.txt` for Instagram
 - `tiktok_usernames.txt` for TikTok